 The gap interruption requirements in clause 9.1D.2 apply to Pre-MG when Pre-MG is activated, and no gap interruption is expected when Pre-MG is deactivated.

+- The requirements apply for NR standalone operation with single carrier and NR CA.

 9.1D.7.2 Requirements applicability